jorruior/gencode-riboseqORFs/README.md

 ## README

-This readme is a guideline for any user that wants to use the main Methods to generate an unified set of Ribo-seq ORFs in this article: [not published yet]
+This readme is a guideline for any user that wants to generate an unified set of Ribo-seq ORFs and reproduced the Phase I ORF list publised in this article: [not published yet]

-While this script is designed to unify independent sets of ORFs and mapped them to a specific Ensembl version, it is not a tool to analyze ribosome-profiling data.
-However, GENCODE plans a Phase II to re-analyze ribosome-profiling datasets and generate consistent sets of ORFs.
+While this script is designed to unify independent sets of ORFs and map them to a specific Ensembl version, it is not a tool to analyze ribosome-profiling data.
+However, GENCODE plans to develop a Phase II to re-analyze ribosome-profiling datasets and call ORFs.

 **DEPENDENCIES:**